-It?s been two-and-a-half years since I?ve started writing about investing for The Motley Fool Singapore.
-But, I can still vividly remember the horror I felt when I first started the gig and realised that there was (and still is!) a huge vacuum when it comes to useful historical information about Singapore?s stock market.
+It’s been two-and-a-half years since I’ve started writing about investing for The Motley Fool Singapore.
+But, I can still vividly remember the horror I felt when I first started the gig and realised that there was (and still is!) a huge vacuum when it comes to useful historical information about Singapore’s stock market.
+So, I’ve spent the past two-and-a-half years steadily collecting and dissecting such data about Singapore’s stock market based on my own number crunching as well as research I’ve come across.
+After having all these information spread across multiple articles over time, I thought it’d be useful to…

 It’s been two-and-a-half years since I’ve started writing about investing for The Motley Fool Singapore.
 But, I can still vividly remember the horror I felt when I first started the gig and realised that there was (and still is!) a huge vacuum when it comes to useful historical information about Singapore’s stock market.